cedric05/dothttp-runner/GOAL.md

     - we will pick option *[2]* initally 😤 (may pick up where we left of and go on with option *[1]*!!)

 Configuration:
   - set python3.9 path
+    - dothttp.conf.pythonpath (string)
+    - dothttp.conf.path (string)
-  - enable experimental features
+  - enable experimental features (conf.)
+    - dothttp.conf.experimental (true/false)
   - disable cookie
+    - dothttp.conf.nocookie (true/false)
   - disable history ?? (not developed in upstream, may not)
+    - dothttp.conf.savehistory (true/false)

 WorkFlow:
   - User opens `.http` file, wants to run.